yueyu19/yueyu19.github.io/_teaching/traffic.md

 Each equation system states that the total incoming flow equals the total outgoing flow.
 If $s_i>0$ then an amount of $s_i$ incoming flow is <em>generated</em> at node $i$.
 At node $n$, a total amount of $\sum_{i=1}^{n-1} s_i$ incoming flow vanishes.

-# Wardrop equilibrium principle
+# Wardrop equilibria

-The static traffic equilibra assumes that the link flows and traffic demands approximately remain constant during the time of interest.
+Wardrop equilibra is a model for traffic equilibra that assume that the link flows and traffic demands approximately remain constant during the time of interest.
 Such equilibra typically happens during rush hours where the congestion in the network is at its the maximum.

-The Wardrop equilibrium principle says that the cost (e.g., travel time) of traveling on each link is a nondecreasing function of the link flows, as a result of congestion effects.
-Further, only the paths with the lowest sum of link costs are used by the travelers.
+In addition, the cost (e.g., travel time) of traveling on each link is a nondecreasing function of the link flows, as a result of congestion effects.
+Finally, only the paths with the lowest sum of link costs are used by the travelers.

-The Wardrop equilibrium principle agrees with our intuition that if all travelers want to swicth to an alternative path with lower cost, whenever available.
+The last assumption above agrees with our intuitions that if all travelers want to swicth to an alternative path with lower cost, whenever available.
 For example, when you see two queues at two checkout counters in a grocery stores, the waiting customers tend to switch to the shorter queue, until both queues have approximated the same length.

-# Optimization models for Wardrop equilibra
+# Optimization models for traffic equilibra

 There are different optimization-based models for computing traffic flow vectors that satisfies the Wardrop equilibrium principle, each based on different assumption on the link traffic dynamics.
 Here we discuss two of the most common ones.